iann0036/tf-cfn-provider/docs/providers/aws/DbSnapshot.md

 # Terraform::AWS::DbSnapshot

 Manages a RDS database instance snapshot.
-For managing RDS database cluster snapshots, see the [`aws_db_cluster_snapshot` resource](/docs/providers/aws/r/db_cluster_snapshot.html).
+For managing RDS database cluster snapshots, see the [`Terraform::AWS::DbClusterSnapshot` resource](/docs/providers/aws/r/db_cluster_snapshot.html).

 ## Properties

-TBC
+`DbInstanceIdentifier` - (Required) The DB Instance Identifier from which to take the snapshot.

+`DbSnapshotIdentifier` - (Required) The Identifier for the snapshot.

+`Tags` - (Optional) Key-value mapping of resource tags.

 ## Return Values